AgentA12/Regex_Guide/Develop/gist-template.md

 ### Grouping and Capturing

-When a regex "captures" a expression it will place it in groups.
+When a regex "captures" an expression it will place it in a group.
 So if we had a regex like so

 `/foobar@gmail.com/`